 Package G (Dulles Airport Station Screen Wall) contract was awarded to W.M.
 Schlosser Company on August 15, 2018 and the kick-off meeting was held on August 22, 2018.
-The 90% design submitted on November 1, 2018 has been reviewed and comments have been returned to the contractor.
-The comment resolution meeting was held on December 5, 2018.
 The design package was submitted to the Authority Having Jurisdiction (AHJ) on March 26, 2019, and the construction permit was issued in May 2019.
+The structural modifications to the Package A contractor's support pedestals are required for the installation of the windscreens.
+Schlosser mobilized for construction in September 2019 and is performing pre-construction surveys, fabricating protection panels for storefronts, and adjusting column heights to match base plate elevations.

-The pre-construction meeting with HGS, LLC for Package P (Stormwater Management Ponds) was held on June 14, 2018, and the substantial completion date is June 12, 2021.
+The pre-construction meeting with HGS, LLC for Package P (Six Stormwater Management Ponds) was held on June 14, 2018.
+The substantial completion date is June 12, 2021.
 This contract includes two years of maintenance.
-HGS submitted their baseline schedule on October 5, 2018 which was accepted with comments.
-The design permit package was submitted to the Department of Environmental Quality (DEQ) and returned with comments.
-The schedule for performing the work has been submitted and MWAA advises that it will be accepted with comments.
+HGS submitted their baseline schedule on October 5, 2018, which was accepted with comments.
 There are three pond packages.
-The first and second packages have reached the 100% level of completion and the third has reached the 65% level of completion.
-The third package 65% submittal was approved with comments.
+Construction permits for Package P-1 and Package P-2 have been issued.
+Site clearing began in May 2019.
+The 95% design submittal for the third package (Package P-3) was "accepted as noted" in September 2019.
+Three ponds have been completed and three others are under construction.